-- Engage the drive chain with the rear sprocket. - Install the caliper bracket [A] onto the swingarm stop [B]. - Insert the axle from the right side of the wheel, and tighten the axle nut.
+- Engage the drive chain with the rear sprocket. - Install the caliper bracket [A] onto the stopper [B] of the swingarm. - Insert the axle from the right side of the wheel. - Adjust the drive chain slack before tightening the axle nut (see Drive Chain Slack Inspection in the Periodic Maintenance chapter). - Tighten: